Wage and Hour and Unpaid Overtime Claims

 Mr. Landry has experience handling wage and hour disputes and other employment law cases.
 His previous work on the “other side” of these cases as a corporate attorney provides him valuable insights into how companies defend themselves in these cases.
 This helps us build strong cases for our clients.

-Contact Us for Help With Unpaid Overtime and Wage and Hour Issues
+Contact Our Wages Lawyer for Help With Unpaid Overtime and Wage and Hour Issues